wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ### Dockerfile Formatter

 We searched and tried multiple formatters, but none of them worked as per our requirements.
 We found [dockfmt](https://github.com/jessfraz/dockfmt) was close to our requirements but it also has some issues like it removes all the comments from dockerfile.
-So, we are yet to find a better formatter.
+So, we are yet to find a better format.

 ### Reusable docker base images